TomWhitwell/MTM_Newsite_2022/8mu.md

 * If you have trouble uploading from the IDE, double click the Reset button and mount MTM_BOOT before uploading.

 {% include linkedHeading.html heading="Use Circuit Python with 8mu" level=3 %}
 You can switch between Arduino and Circuit Python easily.
-Install CP by dropping a .uf2 file onto the bootloader (described below).
+Install CP by dropping [this Circuit Python firmware .uf2 file](https://github.com/TomWhitwell/8mu_Public/tree/main/Bootloaders/Circuit%20Python/uF2/CP_7_3_3_FOR_8mu_Rev1) onto the bootloader (described below).
 Switch back to Arduino by installing Arduino code from the IDE.
 The CP filesystem normally remains in place on the external flash memory.
 * Double click the reset button until MTM_BOOT appears
 * Drop the MTM M0 Plus Circuit Python .uf2 bootloader into MTM_BOOT
 * The device will reboot and CIRCUITPY will appear on your desktop